 Where complaints are made simultaneously to the Society and to other Registers, the Ethics Officer has the right to negotiate with those registers to avoid duplicating complaints processes.
 If no such negotiation is possible, the Society will apply the following test: if the registrant complained against has been a registrant of the Society for a longer time than they have been a registrant of the other register, the Society will commence its complaints process.
 If the registrant has not, the Society will allow the other register to hear the complaint first.

 Where multiple or duplicate complaints are made to the Society against the same registrant, they would be considered together to enable a holistic assessment of the registrants fitness to practise, leading to better outcomes and for greater efficiency in the complaints process.

 Please see our separate policy ‘Action by other Accredited or Statutory Registers’ for details of the Societies intended action in these cases, which does not form part of these Complaint Procedures.

 4.3Evidence of criminality

 If a client contacts the Society about a complaint that appears to be a criminal offence they will be advised to contact the police and in relevant circumstances, the Society may also do so.

-Where there is evidence of criminality, the Public Protection Officer of the Society will seek immediate advice from the Assessment Panel as to how to proceed.
+Where there is evidence of criminality, the Ethics Officer of the Society will seek immediate advice from the Assessment Panel as to how to proceed.
 If there are any concerns around public safety the registrant will be suspended or removed from the register in accordance with the Indicative Sanctions Guidance.
-The Society recognises that therapists may be working with vulnerable adults and public safety will be our primary concern.

 A registrant has the right to make a formal representation regarding the decision to suspend and this will be fully considered prior to either the suspension remaining in place or being lifted.

-Disclosure of any previous criminal conviction is required at membership application.
+Disclosure of any previous unspent criminal conviction is required at membership application.

 5. Complaints we would not normally investigate